KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. `package.json` issue: No license field.
 3. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 4. Recommendation: Found `uses: actions/checkout@v3` in file `runtest.yml`: Replace it with v4.
+5. Recommendation: Found `"eslint-plugin-json"` in file `package.json`: Replace it by `eslint-plugin-jsonc`.
-5. Warning: No LICENSE file.
+6. Warning: No LICENSE file.
-6. Recommendation: Replace eslintrc by new flat config.
+7. Recommendation: Replace eslintrc by new flat config.
-7. The branch name is 'master'.
+8. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-JsonValue by c-klinger](https://github.com/c-klinger/MMM-JsonValue)